ev2001/SanAntonioGitHubCopilotBootcamp2025/UrlListApp/README.md

   - `/greet`: Returns a welcome message for the bootcamp.
 - **Rain Prediction Endpoint**
   - `/willitrain`: Randomly tells you if it will rain or not.
+- **MVC Pages**
+  - Razor Pages for home, privacy, and error handling.
+  - Bootstrap-based layout and static assets in `wwwroot/`.

 ## How to Run